DCuckoo/DCuckooHash/README.md

 ### Other Implementations

-In the directory `other` are the source code of our implementation of other six hash algorithms.
+In the directory `other` are the source code of our implementation of other six hash algorithms: chaining hash, linear probe, double hashing, cuckoo hashing, d_left hashing, and peacock hashing.
 There are some data files in this directory:
 - `rrc00.20140608.txt.del`: The key-value pair list to initialize the hash table.
 - `rrc00.20140608.txt.del.10tr`: An array of key generated from the previous file, used to search the table.